lukelbd/climate-benchmarks/README.md

 In the end *could never* get the CDO to do NetCDF4 I/O parallelization without at least sporadic errors.
 However looks like *performance with thread locking is often faster anyway*.
 -->

-# Benchmarks for atmospheric science data analysis
+# Atmospheric science data analysis benchmarks
-This repo provides benchmarks for common data analysis tasks in atmospheric science accomplished with several different, common tools:
+This repo provides benchmarks for common data analysis tasks in atmospheric science accomplished with several different tools:

-CDO, NCL, NCO, python, julia, Fortran, and MATLAB.
+* Fortran
+* Climate Data Operators (CDO)
+* NCAR Command Language (NCL)
+* NetCDF Operators (NCO)
+* Julia
+* MATLAB

+This repo is a work-in-progress.
 Below are some general notes.

 ## Climate Data Operators (CDO)
 The newest versions of `cdo` add zonal-statistics functions to the `expr` subcommand,